Michael Houghton (bishop)

-Michael Alan Houghton was Bishop of Ebbsfleet from 1998 to 1999.
+Michael Alan Houghton (1949 – December 1999) was a British Anglican bishop who served as Bishop of Ebbsfleet from 1998 to 1999.

 Houghton was born on 14 June 1949.
-He was educated at the University of Lancaster and subsequently Durham University (1970–71), where he undertook a PGCE.
-He worked for British Rail and as a teacher before studying for the priesthood.
+He was educated at King Edward's School, Birmingham, the University of Lancaster and subsequently Durham University (1970–71), where he undertook a PGCE.
+He worked for British Rail and as a teacher before deciding to study for the priesthood at Chichester Theological College.

-He was a curate at All Hallows' Wellingborough followed by a period overseas as the parish priest of Jamestown, Saint Helena.
-From 1984 to 1989 he was a tutor at the College of the Ascension, Selly Oak then became the Vicar of St Peter's Folkestone until his ordination to the episcopate as the second Bishop of Ebbsfleet.
-He died in office following a heart attack on 18 December 1999, six months after his 50th birthday.
+He was a curate at All Hallows, Wellingborough and from 1984 to 1990 served abroad in the "tiny missionary diocese" of Jamestown, Saint Helena.
+After returning to England he became the vicar of St Peter's, Folkestone and a tutor of the College of the Ascension in Selly Oak.
+He was appointed the second Bishop of Ebbsfleet in 1998.

+He died in office following a heart attack aboard a train on 18 December 1999.